 Tapestry Dance Company

-Tapestry Dance Company was founded in 1989 and exists as the only fulltime, professional repertory tap company in the world.
+Under the direction of international tap dance artist Acia Gray, Tapestry Dance Company was founded in 1989 and exists as the only fulltime, professional repertory tap company in the world.
 The company has presented over 550 original dance works, has hosted numerous tap dance legends and masters in residence, and was on the 2007-2009 NEA Masterpieces Touring Roster.
 The company's vision, presentation/preservation of classic work and the creation of contemporary rhythm and percussive dance, educates audiences about tap's unique heritage and value.
 Through its multiracial dancers, Tapestry reflects the diversity of Texas' cultural heritage and broadens the understanding of contemporary/traditional choreography with an emphasis on rhythm/percussive dance.
 Under the direction of Acia Gray, Tapestry presents an exciting and eclectic concert and outreach programs of tap dance, bringing the best of traditional to contemporary tap works (tied together with modern dance, body percussion and contemporary movement) to the stage.
 Tapestry shares common bonds while defying stereotypes in presenting accessible, unique, and sophisticated works.
 Tapestry celebrates universal values and always surprises their audiences with fresh dance experiences.
 When Tapestry performs, the excitement is shared by performers and viewers alike.
-Photo: Chris Caselli
+Photo by Blue Suede Photography.

 Texas Boys Choir